rnelsonchem/gcms_nnls/docs/USERGUIDE.md

     In: plt.show()

 This should produce a pop-up window with an interactive plot of your TIC.
-(This should be fairly quick.
-However, sometimes the plot initially appears behind the other windows, so be sure to scroll through your windows to find it.)
+(This should process should be fairly quick.
+However, sometimes the plot initially appears behind the other windows, which makes it seem like things are stuck.
+Be sure to scroll through your windows to find it.)

 ![Total ion chromatogram](./images/tic.png)